rahul07890-dev/Image-Forensics-Using-Stegnography/README.md

 ---

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

 ---